 The intent of the mobile measures is that they would move with the herd, would be applied wherever the caribou are, and would require exploration work to temporarily suspend operations whenever caribou are in the vicinity.
 The application of the measures depends on knowing the whereabouts of the caribou and following rules to make decisions about exploration activities.
 The general whereabouts of the caribou is known through the use of satellite collars (ENR, unpubl. data).
 However as only cows are collared and the number of collars is few relative to the size of the herd, there is the question of how well the satellite-collared caribou represent the herd's distribution.
-The information about caribou distribution is not symmetrical - the collar locations reveal where caribou.
+The information about caribou distribution is not symmetrical - the collar locations reveal where caribou are but the absence of collared caribou does not necessarily reveal the absence of caribou.
 This suggests that at specific sites supplementary information will be required, such as aerial and ground monitoring of caribou distribution.